The Legal Herald Logo

 Seeking Accountability: Legal Options for Students Abused by School Employees

-Editor Darla Medina (DM): Thank you for joining us, Mr. Thompson.
+Editor Darla Medina (DM): Thank you for joining us, Mr. Amala.
 As a sexual abuse attorney, what can you tell us about the rights and options available to students who have been abused by a campus supervisor or other school employee?

 DM: Can you elaborate on that?
 What types of claims might be available in a civil case?

-BT: Absolutely.
+JA: Absolutely.
 In the event of school sexual abuse, the student and their family could potentially pursue claims for negligence, negligent supervision, and even intentional infliction of emotional distress.
 The school district may be held liable if they failed to vet the employee properly, failed to provide adequate supervision, or knew or should have known about the abuse and did not take appropriate action.

 DM: That's a lot to consider.
 What kind of damages could the victim and their family seek in a civil case?

-BT: The damages can be significant.
+JA: The damages can be significant.
 They may be able to recover compensation for medical expenses, therapy, lost wages, and pain and suffering.
 In some cases, punitive damages may also be available to punish the perpetrator and deter similar conduct in the future.

 DM: What else can you tell the students or parents who may be considering a civil case?

-BT: I would say to them to act quickly and consult with an experienced sexual abuse attorney.
+JA: I would say to them to act quickly and consult with an experienced sexual abuse attorney.
 The legal process can be complex, and it's crucial to have someone on your side who understands the nuances of these types of cases.
 Additionally, I would encourage anyone with information about this or similar incidents to come forward and cooperate with the authorities.

-BT: Thank you, Darla.
+JA: Thank you, Darla.
 I hope this information is helpful to those affected by this terrible situation.
 My door is always open to those seeking justice and support.

 Was Your Child Sexually Assaulted By a School Employee?
 Contact Us for a Free Consultation